oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - Toggle *hub_vcn_outdoor_subnet_private* to expose the outdoor subnet publicly for SD-WAN edge devices.
 - Use *hub_vcn_outdoor_allowed_public_cidrs* to narrowly define which CIDRs may reach the public outdoor subnet.
 - Replace the default security lists on outdoor and indoor subnets via *hub_vcn_outdoor_subnet_security_list* and *hub_vcn_indoor_subnet_security_list*.
-- Relax governance by toggling *hub_vcn_cis_checks_enabled*, if a deviation from CIS networking guardrails is absolutely required. **Use this with extreme caution, ensuring your custom network security rules (in NSGs and security lists) do not expose SSH port to Internet**.
+- Relax governance by toggling *hub_vcn_cis_checks_enabled*, if a deviation from CIS networking guardrails is absolutely required. **Note that this override only becomes effective when either *oci_nfw_ip_ocid* or *hub_vcn_east_west_entry_point_ocid* are provided, i.e., when traffic is directed to a firewall.
+Use it with extreme caution, ensuring your custom network security rules (in NSGs and security lists) do not expose sensitive ports to Internet**.

 #### Three-tier Spokes with Bespoke East-West Controls